Twisside/oop_labs/main/readme.md

 Why is threading so difficult to implement.
 Nevermind, every example i found online was overcomplicated for my case.(thanks again microsoft)

 Remark: I made the auto check thing in a different color so itis easier to read.

+'else' is down. no way im making the submit in time.
+It's 11.08 PM when i'm finished with lab n2.